By Jessica Scarpati —

 “We also have to think about the broader context in which they’re consumed,” Hu added.
 “For example, when placed between a bun made of refined grains, covered in sauces and other toppings, and accompanied by French fries and soda, we can’t assume that substituting one of these alternative patties for a burger patty will improve overall dietary quality.”

 The plant-based products’ long lists of unusual ingredients have also raised eyebrows.
-Beyond Meat bases its mock meats off of mix of plant proteins (most notably pea protein) and fats (including cocoa butter and coconut oil).
+Beyond Meat bases its mock meats off of a mix of plant proteins (most notably pea protein) and fats (including cocoa butter and coconut oil).
 Impossible Foods’ key ingredient is fermented, genetically engineered yeast mixed with soy leghemoglobin— a plant protein that resembles the hemoglobin found in red blood cells and is said to impart a “meaty” flavor.
 Both companies assert their ingredients are safe, although Consumer Reports suggests that there are still unanswered food-safety questions.